ninabarzh/broomstick/content/posts/buruma.md

   relative: false
 ---

-In *De onvoltooide rechtsstaat* (*The Unfinished Rule of Law*), published on 4 June 2025 to mark his retirement from the Dutch Supreme Court, Ybo Buruma offers a sweeping yet pointed dissection of the Netherlands’ legal journey—and its current disintegration.
+In *De onvoltooide rechtsstaat* (*The Unfinished Rule of Law*), published on 4 June 2025 to mark his retirement from the Dutch Supreme Court, Ybo Buruma offers a sweeping yet pointed dissection of the Netherlands’ legal journey, and its current disintegration.
 Part historical reflection, part polemic, the book contends that the Dutch rule of law, once a source of pride, is now under threat from populism, political short-termism, and the perilous belief that majority rule is justice enough.

 ## From 1813 to 2025: legal history via children's literature

 Buruma charts the evolution of Dutch legal culture from the post-Napoleonic reforms of 1813 to today's algorithmic judiciary, and he does so through an unexpected lens: six classic Dutch children's books.
-Each serves as a mirror to societal shifts—how ideas of authority, liberty, and fairness have morphed over time.
+Each serves as a mirror to societal shifts, how ideas of authority, liberty, and fairness have morphed over time.
 The device is eccentric, but disarmingly effective.
 He draws, for instance, a line from the colonial overtones of *Afke’s Tiental* to today’s reparations debates, or from the honour-bound heroism of *De brief voor de koning* to the creeping erosion of judicial independence.